Skip to main content

 Host Discovery

-Enabling the Discover ProviderID/CloudID option reveals the Provider Token option, which might be needed for authentication with the cloud service provider.
+Enable the Discover ProviderID/CloudID option to reveal the Provider Token option, which might be needed for authentication with the cloud service provider.

 Host Discovery optionsHost Discovery options